WHICH COUNTRY IS BEST FOR YOUR ESCAPE

 It is VERY important to get travel documents, a fully paid up “vacation home,” and money abroad.
 Banks accounts and fiat currency is OK for part of your money.
 I’d also have a safe deposit box full of gold and silver coins --Especially if you are too old & worn out to start or run an active business abroad.

-governmental computers so it's not my first choice.
+Is Canada a good choice?
+IMO, Not for Americans.
+Canada has full access to all U.S.A. governmental computers so it's not my first choice.
 Besides, aside from damp & rainy Vancouver, Canada is way too cold in the winter.

 If you are not an American, the USA is a pretty good choice for one of your “escape countries.”
 It is possible to get a lifetime in & out visa.
 Then too, it is relatively easy to gain ownership or control of a business or real estate investment deal there.
 A fully paid-for paid-upmodest house in a safe rural area could be an excellent investment.
-Look at Freedom in the 50 States
+Look at Freedom in the 50 States:

 http://mercatus.org/publication/freedom-50-states-index-personal-and-economic-freedom